 Right here, though, we rank the best lightweight laptops out there.

-The best lightweight laptops and ultraportable laptops available in 2020
+The best lightweight laptops and ultrabook laptops

 There’s a certain magic about this laptop.
 Weighing just 1.2kg thanks to its fanless design and ultrathin battery, the Swift 7 feels nothing short of futuristic.
 The 14-inch touch display covered by Corning Gorilla Glass provides great colour density, with a bezel that is almost non-existent.
 In fact, when the screen is showing off its excellent true blacks, it’s difficult to tell where the display ends and the bezel begins.
 The Swift 7 only comes in black, too; Henry Ford would be proud.